Pascal Fortin, Ph.D.

 Growing up in the salmon fly fishing mecca of Gaspe, Pascal’s first business venture was running a fly tying outfit with a childhood friend.
 According to urban legend, they caught the biggest fish.

-As senior vice president, head of early research, Pascal Fortin oversees and evolves the experimental drug discovery platform at Relay.
-Prior to Relay, Pascal served as the head of molecular pharmacology and biological chemistry in oncology at the Novartis Institutes for Biomedical Research.
+As CSO of Early Research, Pascal Fortin oversees research activities that span the early target portfolio and experimental drug discovery platform.
+Prior to Relay Therapeutics, Pascal served as the head of molecular pharmacology and biological chemistry in oncology at the Novartis Institutes for Biomedical Research.
 There, he led a group working at the interface of biochemistry, biophysics and cellular biology, investing significant efforts towards the development of allosteric molecules modulating the function of hard-to-drug cancer targets.

 Before joining Novartis, Pascal completed a postdoctoral fellowship at Harvard Medical School, where he studied the biosynthetic logic behind natural product biosynthesis.
 His postdoctoral work led to the discovery of a transglutaminase homologue as a condensation catalyst in antibiotic assembly lines.
 It also led to a great appreciation of the many ways natural small molecules modulate protein function.

 Pascal holds a B.S. in biochemistry from Laval University and a Ph.D. from the University of British Columbia, where he studied the enzymology underlying aromatic compounds catabolism.